 This is something the reader has to determine for herself, but authors can sometimes help by exercising a little extra restraint.

 Is it impossible?

 Finding a healthy Christian romance novel can be hard, but it’s not impossible.
 Sometimes it’s easier to find healthy romance in a genre that isn’t primarily romance.
 Light romance mixed with mystery, historical, or a general genre often places the focus more sharply on other aspects than the physical attraction.
 I like to put a little romance into my adult novels, and pair them with ministry.
 Actually, participating in Christian ministry is a good way for a committed Christian to find a marriage partner.

 It’s often hard to judge a romance novel before you’ve read it, but when you find one, tell your friends or write an on-line review to help other readers find it too.

-My Keyhole Mysteries combine light romance with light-hearted mystery that deals with relationship issues.
-Broken Windows, the first in the series, is now perma-free in these places:
+My Art Spotlight Mysteries combine light romance with light-hearted mystery that deals with relationship issues.
+You can buy the print version of them or buy the ebook in various formats.